• Skip to primary navigation

 • Put the biscuit base in the fridge while you make the filling

-• Put the icing sugar into a large saucepan (the mixture will more than double in size when it boils so use one with high sides), then add the cream slowly, whisking as your pour.
+• Put the icing sugar into a large saucepan (the mixture will more than double in size when it boils so use one with high sides), then add the double cream slowly, whisking as your pour.
 Mix the icing sugar and cream together until smooth

 • Heat the cream mixture to a boil, stirring it constantly all the time.
 When it boils, let it boil for 2 minutes, again stirring it constantly while it boils